andreilazanu/power_spectrum_emulators/README.md

 The best prediction is given by the PCA version of the neural network, achieving better than 5% root-mean-square-relative-error on the test set.

 Other tree-based  methods are investigated but shown to perform worse.

+The 2 Jupyter notebooks show the results at redshift z=0.
+For other redshifts, the corresponding files can be easily modified in the notebook.
+Please also refer to the acocompagying paper for details.